 This course develops basic keyboard skills.
 The areas of study include scales, arpeggios, block and broken chords, chord progressions, and advanced works composed for the piano.
-Required for all music majors.

 MUSC 216.
 Advanced Keyboard Skills II (1-0-3 each)

 Prerequisite: MUSC 215.
 Pre or Corequisites: MUSC 310 and 312 or consent of instructor.